The REcreative Film School is a free, radical film course that takes place annually at the South London Gallery.

 REcreative Film School is led by Director, Saeed Taji Farouky and Paul Crook, Young People’s Programme Manager, South London Gallery.
 The film school takes place at the South London Gallery every November and December across five Saturday sessions.

-The Young People’s Programme is supported by the National Lottery Heritage Fund, Oscar Humphries and Sophie Oakley and the SLG Council
+REcreative is part of the SLG’s Young People’s Programme, which is supported by the National Lottery Heritage Fund, Oscar Humphries and Sophie Oakley and the SLG Council